crtxio/cortex-publisher/README.md

         wrangler kv:namespace list
     ```

-4. Configure github actions with the following secrets in your repository.
+4. Configure github actions with the following secrets in your newly forked repository.
 Visit the official Github docs on how to use [Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

     - __*CLOUDFLARE_API_TOKEN*__: The API token associated to your cloudflare account.
-For more information on how create and use API tokens for use in CI/CD please visit [Create a Cloudflare API token](https://developers.cloudflare.com/workers/wrangler/ci-cd/#create-a-cloudflare-api-token).
     - __*CLOUDFLARE_ACCOUNT_ID*__: The ID of your Cloudflare account.
     - __*CLOUDFLARE_ZONE_ID*__: The Zone ID of the domain you wish to target.
     - __*CLOUDFLARE_ROUTE_PATTERN*__: The pattern of the route you wish to use for your worker.
 Example: hello.example.come/*